John Dominis Holt IV

-John Dominis Holt IV (June 4, 1919 – March 29, 1993) was a Native Hawaiian writer, poet and cultural historian.
+John Dominis Holt IV (June 4, 1919 – March 29, 1993) was an American and Native Hawaiian writer, poet and cultural historian.
 In 1979, he was recognized as a Living Treasures of Hawaiʻi for his contribution to the Hawaiian Renaissance.

 Family

 He was born June 4, 1919, in Honolulu, to John Dominis Holt III (1885–1950) and May Ellen Bailey (1892–1975).
 His paternal grandfather was Colonel John Dominis Holt II, an officer of King Kalākaua and Queen Liliuokalani's military staff.
 From his mother, he descended from Hawaiian missionary and artist Edward Bailey.
 Holt was of mixed Native Hawaiian, Tahitian and English descent, known as a hapa haole in Hawaiian.
-According to family tradition, his ancestors included Hawaiian and Tahitian royalty, Lucien Bonaparte, the younger brother of French Emperor Napoleon, and British Admiral Lord George Paulet.
+According to family tradition, his ancestors included Hawaiian and Tahitian royalty.
+Other ancestors include Lucien Bonaparte, the younger brother of French Emperor Napoleon, and British Admiral Lord George Paulet.
 By the time of his generation, the wealth and social standing of the family were long gone; but he spent his youth surrounded by older generations who loved to tell their memories of the monarchy.
 These traditional stories inspired his later writing as an adult.

+His first marriage was to Fredda Burwell (1904–1972), an artist from New York.
+After her death in 1972, he remarried to Frances Patches McKinnon Damon, a granddaughter of Samuel Mills Damon.
+They adopted three children: Allison, Melanie, and Daniel.
+He worked as a landscape designer and contractor.